visgl/hubble.gl/docs/api-reference/animations/animation-manager.md

 ##### `animations` (`Animation[]`, Optional)

-An initial set of layer keyframes.
+An initial set of animations.
 If they are static, supply them here.
-If the ever need to update, call `scene.setLayerKeyframes`.
+If the ever need to update, call `animationManager.setKeyframes`.

 ## Source